oussamaMesseguem/nectar/README.md

 ## Development server

-The application is an angular standalone app which runs on a node server.
+The application is an angular app which runs along with a middleware and spacy api.
+See [Netar-deployment](https://github.com/oussamaMesseguem/nectar-deployment).

 ## How to